UHvibe/UHvibe.github.io/index.md

 -On the homepage, you can have notifications of messages or possibly some other reason, such as an event that is happening in Hawaii that might interest you.

--Create groups and allow users to possibly comment and send puclic messages within the group
+-Create groups and allow users to possibly comment and send public messages within the group

 **Overall**: